 Inpatient treatment is usually conducted in a facility that focuses on opiate addiction treatment.
 Many facilities provide an initial detox with medications to minimize withdrawal symptoms, along with individual and group counseling.
 Aftercare may also be an option.
 A problem that occurs with inpatient treatment is that some patients quit before they complete the detox process because they find the withdrawal to be too intense.

-Medical opiate detox tends to provide the safest and most successful outcome.
+Medically assisted opioid detox tends to provide the safest and most successful outcome.
 Waismann Method of morphine medical detox and rapid detox options, can move patients through the withdrawal process quickly and eliminate withdrawal symptoms while they are sedated.
 Intravenous medication is given while the patients detox progress is medically monitored..
 Being able to essentially skip withdrawal helps patients recover faster.
 The process often takes less than 2 hours and usually requires a 2-to-3-day hospital stay.
 Aftercare is provided at the Domus Retreat for 2-to-7 days to focus on physical and emotional regulation.
-This all inclusive approach to treatment enables patients to have a much better chance for a successful and comfortable morphine medical detoxification, followed by an opiate-free life.
+This all-inclusive approach to treatment enables patients to have a much better chance for a successful and comfortable morphine medical detoxification, followed by an opiate-free life.

 Last Updated on